Pond Meadow Therapists and Nurses

 Occupational Therapy Team

-The Pond Meadow OT team includes three part time Occupational Therapists.
-All children have access to OT if required and referrals can be made through the school.
-Embedding OT within the child's timetable is a priority for daily practice of the required fucntional skills to achieve the set goals and requires implementation by the class team.
+The Pond Meadow OT team includes part time Occupational Therapists.
+Students have access to OT if required and referrals can be made through the school.
+Embedding OT within the child's timetable is a priority for daily practice implemented by the class team.
 Assessments carried out focus on identifying appropriate strategies, support and equipment to help pupils access all areas of the curriculum.

 - Gross motor and movement ability

-- Fine motor skills and ability to use hands to maipulate objects (using scissors, handwriting, knife/fork etc)
+- Fine motor skills and ability to use hands to maipulate objects (pencil manipulation, using scissors, handwriting, knife/fork etc)

 - Sensory processing skills